kazaamjt/BlogContent/basics/part_5.md

 Speaking of `crontab`, `crontab` will make sure our script runs at startup.
 Invoke `crontab -e` and add `@reboot /opt/boot/first_boot.sh > /opt/boot/first_boot.log` at the end.
 The `> /opt/boot/first_boot.log` part of the command will redirect any output to the file specified.
-This way we can try to diagnose any problems.
+This way we can try to diagnose if any problems occur.

 Finaly, we'll change the permissions on the script and delete our dhcp info before we shut this machine down: